trashbirdecology/luisdva.github.io/_posts/2015-11-07-Mammal-extinction-risk-research.md

         <figcaption> Variable use in 68 comparative extinction risk studies for mammals: a) all 187 unique variables grouped into 11 classes; b) variables that appear in at least five studies. click to enlarge.</figcaption>
 </figure>

 With my results, I suggested Southeast Asia and the Caribbean as urgent and interesting areas for future study.
-They both have very unique mammal faunas, lots of endemics, high threat, and many recent extinctions.
+They both have unique mammal faunas, lots of endemics, high threat, and many recent extinctions.
 I also give some methods suggestions based on the patterns I saw across all the studies.
 These suggestions boil down to one message: avoid unnecessarily degraded datasets.
 Authors often drop species with incomplete data, or make little effort to ensure overlap between the species in comparative datasets and those that appear in published phylogenies (a key component in most approaches).

 ## Writing a single-author paper